Conditional average treatment effect estimation with marginally constrained models: Introduction

-Weighing potential benefits and harms of treatment requires knowing the treatment effect, which is the change in probability of an outcome between different treatments.
-The gold standard for estimating treatment effects are randomized control trials (RCT).
-RCTs often report the efficacy of treatments on a relative scale using for example the odds-ratio or hazard-ratio for the entire population (e.g. \citet{furie_two-year_2020,lean_primary_2018}).
-Though reported on a relative scale, the effect reported still corresponds to a single average effect, i.e., absolute change in probability of an outcome, for the whole population.
-Ideally, the change in probability of an outcome, rather than being known on average for a population, would be tailored to the characteristics of a patient to produce the conditional average treatment effect (CATE).
-To turn the population-level relative effect into a CATE estimate, several previous studies on breast cancer and cardiovascular disease used the assumption of a \emph{constant relative treatment effect} to develop CATE models from observational data \citep{candido_dos_reis_updated_2017, ravdin_computer_2001, alaa_machine_2021, xu_prediction_2021}.
-We call these constant-relative CATE (CR-CATE) models.
-This assumption can be better contextualized by imagining studying the effect of a new type of medication, here the two ``treatments'' being compared are the untreated or baseline regime and that same regime plus this new medication.
-The assumption of a constant relative treatment effect does not preclude non-constant CATEs because even with a constant relative treatment effect, the treatment can have a varying effect on an absolute risk scale depending on the baseline risk of a patient.
+The assumption of a constant relative treatment effect does not imply the \gls{cate} must be constant because even with a constant relative treatment effect, the treatment can have a varying effect on an absolute risk scale depending on the untreated risk of a patient.
 For instance, assume that a new cholesterol lowering drug reduces the risk of cardiovascular death within the next 10 years with an odds-ratio of 0.5.
-A 60-year-old male smoker with hypertension and raised cholesterol has a baseline risk of cardiovascular death of 40\% and should expect a reduction in risk of 15\% points.
-A 50-year-old female without hypertension has a baseline risk of under 1\% and will have a less than 0.5\% points reduction in risk.
+A 60-year-old male smoker with hypertension and raised cholesterol has an untreated risk of cardiovascular death of 40\% and should expect a reduction in risk of 15\% points.
+A 50-year-old female without hypertension has an untreated risk of under 1\% and will have a less than 0.5\% points reduction in risk.
 Given these widely different effects on an absolute probability scale, one may recommend the new cholesterol lowering drug to the 60-year-old male but not the 50-year-old female.